the crude tale of a british nurse

 The issue of vaccination is something very sensitive, especially because we are very aware and have lived it so closely that I do not know absolutely anyone at the hospital who has not wanted to be vaccinated.

 Everyone is free to think what they want, that there is a conspiracy behind or whatever.
-But what we have seen has nothing to do with conspiracy.
+But what we have seen is nothing of a conspiracy.
 There are people here who get seriously ill and die.

 (VIDEO) The 4 warning signs that indicate that a variant of the coronavirus is dangerous